-Like every other country, it is a pre-requisite for every foreign individual to hold a valid Visa and work permit if he is intending to work or opening a business in Thailand.
+Like any other country, it is a pre-requisite for every foreign individual to hold a valid Visa and Work Permit if they are intend to work or interested in opening a business in Thailand.
 However, things are a little more difficult and more challenging in Thailand than elsewhere.
-Every individual should have a firm objective and precise planning while applying for Visa and Work Permit in the kingdom of Thailand.
+Every individual should have a firm objective and precise planning while applying for Visa and Work Permit in the Kingdom of Thailand.

 Visas and Work Permits in Thailand

 A valid visa is needed if a foreigner would like to visit Thailand for either employment purposes, or to set up a business in Thailand, or to find a representative partner, or even to even visit Thailand as a tourist.